 If a family member or loved one has found themselves detained by Immigration and Customs Enforcement (I.C.E.) then the attorneys at US Immigration Bonds can help.
 Although it may seem like a lengthy process, our advice is to take it one day at a time.
 It’s important to stay calm throughout the process and keep meticulous records of everything you need and everything given to you by the U.S. Government.

 Find an Immigration Bail Bondsman – This is the first step you should take.
-The attorneys and bail bondsmen at US Immigration Bonds & Insurance Services Inc. are trained to assist you in all your immigration needs.
+The attorneys and bail bondsmen at US Immigration Bonds & Insurance Services Inc. are trained to educate you on immigration bonds and assist you in all your immigration needs.
 Call and discuss with a trained professional to see if your family member or loved one is eligible for an immigration bail bond.